-6.4 Records: The ROHCG will keep records of all complaints or incidents of workplace harassment (which will be kept for one year after the investigation is complete) including:

-- A copy of the complaint or details about the incident. - A record of any internal investigation including notes and witness statements. - The investigation report, if any. - A copy of the results of the investigation that were provided to the worker who reported the harassment and the alleged harasser.

-This material has been prepared solely for use at the Royal Ottawa Health Care Group (ROHCG).
-ROHCG accepts no responsibility for use of this material by any person or organization not associated with ROHCG.
-NO part of this document may be reproduced in any form for publication without permission of ROHCG.
-A printed copy of this document may not reflect the current electronic version on the ROHCG OREO, which contains the official, authoritative version of policies.

-A copy of any corrective action taken to address the complaint or incident of workplace harassment

-6.5 Bad Faith Complaints: Where a complaint is found to be vexatious or made in bad faith, disciplinary action will be taken, up to and including termination of employment, engagement or contract.
-Instances of vexatious or bad faith complaints will be subject to the investigation procedures outlined in this policy.

-6.7 What to Do if You are Accused of Harassment: If you are asked by a co-worker to stop behaviours which could reasonably constitute harassment, evaluate your behaviour.
+- If the allegations were substantiated inform the parties to that effect in writing. - Where allegations were substantiated appropriate remedial, corrective or disciplinary action will be taken and the complainant will be provided with information about the corrective action. - 6.4 Opportunity to Review Investigation Outcomes: The complainant or respondent may request a review of the complaints resolution process on the following grounds: that the procedures outlined in this policy were not followed; or that there were compelling or extraordinary circumstances that were not considered.
+Should the complainant or respondent wish to request a review they must request a review within fifteen (15) business days of receiving their findings (in exceptional circumstances this time frame may be extended).
+The request must be made in writing to the Manager-LR & CR and include the reasons for requesting the review, and evidence to support the request. - 6.5 Records: The ROHCG will keep records of all complaints or incidents of workplace harassment (which will be kept for one year after the investigation is complete) including: - A copy of the complaint or details about the incident. - A record of any internal investigation including notes and witness statements. - The investigation report, if any. - A copy of the results of the investigation that were provided to the worker who reported the harassment and the alleged harasser. - A copy of any corrective action taken to address the complaint or incident of workplace harassment - 6.6 Bad Faith Complaints: Where a complaint is found to be vexatious or made in bad faith, disciplinary action will be taken, up to and including termination of employment, engagement or contract.
+Instances of vexatious or bad faith complaints will be subject to the investigation procedures outlined in this policy. - 6.7 What to Do if You are Accused of Harassment: If you are asked by a coworker/individual to stop behaviours which could reasonably constitute harassment, evaluate your behaviour.
 Even if you did not mean to offend your behaviour has been perceived as offensive.
-Stop the behaviour that the person finds offensive and apologize.
+Stop the behaviour that the individual finds offensive and apologize.
 Failure to stop this behaviour will leave you more vulnerable to disciplinary action if it is determined that the behaviour is inappropriate or constitutes harassment.
 If you believe the incident has been reported or the complaint has been made in bad faith or is malicious in nature, discuss this with your supervisor, manager or Human Resources.